xullnn/ls_pull_over_push/120/answers.md

   - 1) know the class which `cook` reside in -- `Meat`, because once we know the name of the class, then we can instantiate instances from this class, then we can call the public instance methods without limitation
   - 2) get an instance of `Meat`(same reason)

 We can even make many other classes which can eat cooked meat, like `Bear`, `Cat`, `Dog` ...
-Not matter what the classes are, once they want interact with `Meat`, the `cook` method would be an "always there" (entrance)interface
+No matter what the classes are, once they want interact with `Meat`, the `cook` method would be an "always there" (entrance)interface

 for example